fffaraz/cppDES/README.md

 C++ implementation of Data Encryption Standard

-DES, 3DES, DES ECB Mode, DES CBC Mode
+DES, Triple DES (3DES), DES ECB Mode, DES CBC Mode

 The Data Encryption Standard (DES) has been a standard encryption method in the United States for a number of years.
 It is moderately secure.
 No easy ways have been found to crack it, although a brute-force approach, using expensive special-purpose equipment, is probably feasible.